 aws), and Neon domain (

-The number of Compute Units (CU) assigned to a Neon compute endpoint.
-A Neon CU has 1 vCPU and 4 GB of RAM, and a Neon compute endpoint can have anywhere from .25 CUs to 7 CUs.
-The number of CUs determines the processing capacity of the compute endpoint.
+The number of Compute Units (CU) assigned to a Neon compute.
+One CU is defined as having 1 vCPU with 4 GBs of RAM.
+A Neon compute can have anywhere from .25 CUs to 7 CUs.
+The number of CUs determines the processing capacity of the compute.

-A billing metric that measures the amount of computing capacity used within a specified time period.
+A billing metric that measures the amount of computing capacity used within a given billing period.
 See Compute time.

 See Neon Console.

-A technique used to efficiently copy data.
-Neon uses the copy-on-write technique to efficiently copy data when creating a branch.
+A technique used to copy data efficiently.
+Neon uses the copy-on-write technique to copy data when creating a branch.

-A billing metric that measures the amount of data transferred out of Neon (egress).
+A billing metric that measures the total volume of data transferred out of Neon (known as "egress") during a given billing period.
 See Data transfer.

 A named collection of database objects.
-A Neon project has a default database named
+A Neon project has a ready-to-use database named

 neondb which resides in the default